MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 ### Folds and scans

 Maybe you've heard about *Map/Reduce*...
 We know `map`, but there is no `reduce`!
 Actually, there is, but it is called [fold](https://wiki.haskell.org/Fold) (it is practically a synonym in functional programming).
-Folds are higher order functions that process a data structure in some order and build a return value.
-It (as everything in Haskell) has foundations in math - concretely in [Catamorphism](https://wiki.haskell.org/Catamorphisms) (Category Theory).
+Folds are higher-order functions that process a data structure in some order and build a return value.
+It (as everything in Haskell) has foundations in math - concretely in [Catamorphism](https://wiki.haskell.org/Catamorphisms) of the Category Theory.

+So `map` takes a list a produces another list of the same length, while `fold` takes a list and produces a single value.

 To get into folds in practice, let's try to implement `sum` and `product` functions (if you want to practice on your own, try it with `and` and `or`).